State Dental Licensure for US Dentists

 American Dental Association

 211 East Chicago Avenue, Suite 600

 Clinical Examination Requirement

-Candidates for dental licenses in most U.S. licensing jurisdictions are subject to the clinical examination requirement1.
-Clinical examinations are conducted by individual state boards of dentistry or by regional dental testing agencies.
+Candidates for dental licenses in most U.S. licensing jurisdictions are subject to a clinical examination requirement1.
+Each state board of dentistry establishes its clinical examination requirement.
+Most state boards of dentistry rely on a regional testing agency to administer a clinical examination.
 A regional agency, also called a regional board, is formed when a group of state boards jointly develop and administer a clinical examination.
 Five such regional agencies currently conduct examinations used by all but four licensing jurisdictions.
-Go to the individual testing agency’s Web site for information about the exam and which states participate.
+For information about which states are members of which testing agency, visit the clinical testing agency membership page.

 Candidates are eligible to apply for a dental license once the educational, written examination and clinical examination requirements are met.
 In addition, state boards may have additional requirements, such as:

 - a minimum age of 18 or 21 years old;